 We are holding a consultation regarding the area to be included within a proposed Ardleigh Neighbourhood Plan between 20 January and 16 March.

 Essex County Fire and Rescue Service

-Essex County Fire and Rescue Service is about to embark on a five year change programme.
-They want to hear from people in Essex as part of their consultation.
+Essex County Fire and Rescue Service are holding a consultation which gives residents the chance to have their say on how their future priorities are delivered They want to hear from people in Essex as part of their consultation.
 Read more about how to get involved in the Essex County Fire and Rescue Service consultation here.

 We want Tendring residents and businesses to tell us where they need superfast broadband.
 The survey about superfast broadband, plays a vital part in capturing demand for superfast broadband and the information used to help inform future planning where possible.